FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 ```

 Update the `appsettings.json` file.
-You need to add the entire <span class="field">SetupDotnet</span> object so that the code above can be configured correctly. <span class="field">Authority</span> is just the location of the user identity server, in this case, FusionAuth.
+You need to add the entire <span>SetupDotnet</span>{:.field} object so that the code above can be configured correctly. <span>Authority</span>{:.field} is just the location of the user identity server, in this case, FusionAuth.

 ```json
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/appsettings.json %}